reinator/tutorial_metabarcoding/_pages/handsOn_1.md

 cd /home/ubuntu/Data
 ls -ltr
 ```
-Do you see the 3 species folder?
+Do you see the 3 species folders?
 If you do, then go inside your species folder and inside 'kmers' and copy the file that contains \*600.fasta on its name to your kmer folder.
 One example:

 ```console